codigo-alan/ldustats-frontend/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;📁 pages -> Contains the views where the user can interact
 &nbsp;&nbsp;&nbsp;&nbsp;📁 services -> Queries schema with the endpoints to the API REST
 &nbsp;&nbsp;&nbsp;&nbsp;📁 utils -> Utilities and funcionalities to use accross the app

+## Technologies

+* Vite with React JavaScript for the client side 🌐
+* Django and Django Rest Framework for the server side 👉👉 codigo-alan/ldustats-backend ⚙️
+* PostgreSQL 🗄️